khamitskiy-vlad/FormCraft/README.md

 Сreate the necessary struct, class object and set attributes.

 For example, you can call the `.form_for()` method for class instance variable without url path.
 Then specify the keys from the struct in the argument of `.input()` method.
 After call the `.submit()`.
-If you haven't set values for the struct keys, or haven't set destination `url:`, generator will add them by default:
+If you haven't set values for the struct keys, or haven't set destination url `action:`, generator will add them by default:

 ```ruby
 User = Struct.new(:name, :job, :gender, keyword_init: true)